soundpress/RulesOfNYC/docs/c09/index.rst

          (C) the cause of such delay.

-      (iii) If the envelope or wrapper containing the document has a postmark made by the United States Postal Service in addition to the postmark not so made, the postmark which was not made by the United States Postal Service will be disregarded, and whether the envelope was timely mailed will be determined solely by applying the provision of § 33-05(a).
+      (iii) If the envelope or wrapper containing the document has a postmark made by the United States Postal Service in addition to the postmark not so made, the postmark which was not made by the United States Postal Service will be disregarded, and whether the envelope was timely mailed will be determined solely by applying the provision of 19 RCNY § 33-05(a).

    (3) Registered and certified mailing.